 Every person has a natural chronotype — an internal schedule that determines when they are most naturally likely to fall asleep and awaken.
 Although there are as many chronotypes as there are people, most of us fall into one of two broad categories: morning larks or night owls.
 According to new research on night owl health risks, the latter of these two chronotypes may be at high risk of a variety of health disorders.
 What is a night owl to do?
-Scientists suggests that, although it can be difficult, there are ways to change your natural internal clocks.
+Scientists suggest that, although it can be difficult, there are ways to change your natural internal clocks.

 Are You a Night Owl?